content-left-bg.png

 • must comply with control measures from the CARA record and adapt as hazards arise

-For high risk activities:
+Additionally for high risk activities:

 Supervisor qualifications

-• At least one adult supervisor is required to be a registered teacher with competence (knowledge and skills) in teaching boxing training activities, or
+• a registered teacher with competence (knowledge and skills) in teaching boxing training activities

 • an adult supervisor, working under the direct supervision of a registered teacher, with demonstrated capability in teaching boxing training activities.

-• qualifications in Physical Education or equivalent demonstrated capability
+• qualifications in physical education or equivalent demonstrated capability

-• a qualification from a recognised activity provider or
+• a qualification from a recognised activity provider

-• another method determined by the principal.
+• another method determined by the principal

 Facilities and equipment